 The Lincoln Family Line: A Tragic Legacy

-Lincoln’s great-great-great grandfather came to Massachusetts from England in 1637 and went into farming initially, but became a businessman and active member of the church.
+Lincoln’s great-great-great grandfather, Samuel, came to Massachusetts from England around 1637 and went into farming initially, but became a businessman and active member of the church.
 Over the generations his ancestors moved south, eventually settling themselves in Kentucky.
-His grandfather, Abraham, was a captain during the American Revolution but ironically was killed by a Native American while farming with his sons.
+His grandfather, Abraham, was born in Pennsylvania and served as a captain in the Virginia militia during the American Revolution.
+He then moved his family to a dangerous section of Kentucky where he was killed by a Native American while farming with his sons.
 He would be the first of the “Abraham Lincolns” to die a tragic death.

-After Lincoln’s marriage to Mary Todd in 1842, the couple settled down to start their own family.
-They would have four sons.
+After Abraham Lincoln’s marriage to Mary Todd in 1842, the couple settled down to start their own family.
+They had four sons.

-The first, Robert, was born in 1843 and would live a long and prestigious life.
-Robert became a lawyer and had a political career, at the height of which he was appointed Secretary of War under President James Garfield.
+The first son, Robert, was born in 1843 and lived a long and prestigious life.
+Robert was a lawyer and had a political career, at the height of which he was appointed Secretary of War under President James Garfield.
 Tragically, Robert’s long life was marred by encounters with America’s calamitous history.
 After being present at the Petersen House when his father died, he was then witness to the assassinations of Presidents Garfield (on July 2, 1881) and William McKinley (on September 14, 1901).

 The Lincolns’ second son, Edward, was born in 1846 and died in 1850 of what is believed to be tuberculosis.

 Their third son, William (nicknamed “Willie”), was born less than a year after Edward’s death and died at age 11 while the Lincolns resided in the White House.
 A favorite of Mary and Abraham, Willie’s death was a harsh blow to the family.
-His body would eventually be exhumed and accompany his father’s to be buried in Springfield, Illinois.
+His body was eventually exhumed and accompanied his father’s to be buried in Springfield, Illinois.

 The Lincolns’ youngest son, Thomas (also known as “Tad”), was born in 1853.
-Tad would outlive his father by only six years.
+Tad outlived his father by only six years.
 He died at the age of 18.

 The Lincolns’ only son to marry and have children was Robert.
 Robert Lincoln married Mary Eunice Harlan in 1868 and had three children: Mary, Abraham and Jessie.
-Abraham died of blood poisoning at the age of 16.
+Abraham died at the age of 17.
 He was the final Lincoln to own the name Abraham.

 Connie Golding earned a bachelor’s degree in History with a minor in Fine Arts from The George Washington University.
 She is former Groups Sales Manager at Ford’s Theatre.